cloudnativelabs/kube-router/README.md

 ## Theory of Operation

-Kube-router runs as agent on each node and leverages standard Linux technologies **iptables, ipvs/lvs, ipset, iproute2**
+Kube-router can be run as a agent or a pod (through daemonset) on each node and leverages standard Linux technologies **iptables, ipvs/lvs, ipset, iproute2**

 ### service proxy and load balancing

 Kube-router uses IPVS/LVS technology built in Linux to provide L4 load balancing.
 Each of the kubernetes service of **ClusterIP** and **NodePort** type is configured as IPVS virtual service.
 Each service endpoint is configured as real server to the virtual service.
-Standard **ipvsadm** tool can be used to verify the configuration and monitor the status.
+Standard **ipvsadm** tool can be used to verify the configuration and monitor the active connections.

 Below is example set of services on kubernetes